srinidhiPY/SSL_CR_Histo/README.md

 * <a href="https://github.com/srinidhiPY/SSL_CR_Histo/tree/histo/Pretrained_models"><img src="https://img.shields.io/badge/PRETRAINED-MODELS-<GREEN>.svg"/></a>

+* A new version of our RSP based SSL pretraining [Pretraining_v2](Pretraining_v2) has been released with Randaugment technique on TIGER Challenge dataset (https://tiger.grand-challenge.org)

 ## Overview
 We propose a self-supervised driven consistency training paradigm for histopathology image analysis that learns to leverage both **task-agnostic** and **task-specific** unlabeled data based on two strategies: